Gumerson History, Family Crest & Coats of Arms

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.

 Early Notables of the Gumerson family (pre 1700)

-More information is included under the topic Early Gumerson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Gumerson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gumerson family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Gumerson or a variant listed above: William Gomersall arrived in Philadelphia, Pennsylvania in 1856.